Tal0na/Equalizer-Profiles/README.md

 ## Introduction

-This document describes my custom equalizer settings in Peace Equalizer.
-Peace Equalizer is a graphical front-end for Equalizer APO, offering detailed sound control on Windows systems.
-This configuration is optimized for my personal preferences and the type of music I usually listen to.
+This document outlines the custom equalizer settings in Peace Equalizer.
+Peace Equalizer is a graphical front-end for Equalizer APO, providing detailed sound control on Windows systems.
+These configurations are tailored for specific sound preferences and typical music genres.

 ## Requirements